 The tradition that associates these foods with financial prosperity is clouded in folklore, but then luck has always been associated with riches, though there are those among us who would say such an relationship is unworthy of the more ethically evolved.
 In the past, people were known to have cooked peas with coins in them to ensure wealth, a dangerous practice considering the risks of choking and poisoning.
 Still peas, largely because of their shape, are symbolic of coins, as leaf greens are with paper money, an obvious analogy in this country where the currency is green on the “back” side.

 Needless to say, peas and greens are not a tradition in other parts of the country, where New Year’s foods are usually nothing more than an accompaniment to revelry and alcohol abuse.
-While such activities are by no means unknown in the South, we should find comfort in knowing that our traditional New Year’s table bears more hopes for the coming year than a hangover.
+While such activities are by not unknown here, we should find comfort in knowing that our traditional New Year’s table bears more hopes for the coming year than a hangover.